opennorth/represent-canada-data/README.md

 Read [this section](https://github.com/opennorth/represent-boundaries/blob/master/definition.example.py#L51-L76) of the example `definition.py` file for help writing a `name_func` and `id_func`.

 If you're updating many shapefiles, it may be long to run `ogrinfo` on each.
+Run:

-Instead, run `../represent-canada/manage.py analyzeshapefiles -d . > manifest` and `git diff manifest` instead.
+    ../represent-canada/manage.py analyzeshapefiles -d . > manifest
+    git diff manifest

 Once you've updated the `definition.py` files to correctly extract the feature's name and public identifier, you can commit the `definition.py` files and data files.